Public-Health-Scotland/R-Resources/posit_team_contact_info.md

 In essence, please provide as much detail as possible in your request.
 The more detail, the easier it will be to find the cause of the issue you are experiencing.

-Please complete the form at [https://forms.office.com/e/pqmmNMkhT6](https://forms.office.com/e/pqmmNMkhT6).
+Please complete the form at [https://forms.office.com/e/pqmmNMkhT6](https://forms.office.com/e/pqmmNMkhT6). **Any request/query must use this process to ensure that they can be assigned and followed through by someone in the team, but also to ensure wider problems are identfied and resolved.**

 The team aim to respond to all queries and requests for support submitted via this form as quickly as possible.